Examples

 - Which quantity do you want to consider as the dependent variable?

-- Instruction includes the use a three-read strategy.
+- Instruction includes the use of a three-read strategy.
 Students read the problem three different times, each with a different purpose.

 - First, read the problem with the purpose of answering the question: What is the problem, context, or story about?